PLANT-BASED AND SANE

 - Have a meat-free dinner this week (they don’t have to be vegan)

-No matter how busy you are, adding more greens and plant-based items to your diet doesn’t have to complicated.
+No matter how busy you are, adding more greens and plant-based items to your current diet don’t have to complicated.
 Don’t wait any further.
-Write down the first steps of your action plan today!
+Just start planning things today!